zawzaww/zawzaww.github.io/_drafts/storage-provisioning-k8s.md

 ### Install NFS Client on Worker Nodes

-Before setup NFS storage provisioner, make sure you install NFS client tool.
+Before you setup NFS storage provisioner, make sure you install the NFS client tool on the Kubernetes Worker nodes.

 On Debian-based Linux systems,